 In a 2024 case, a father’s parental responsibility was revoked by the Court due to a “severe and extreme failure of parenting”.

-Can a parent relinquish parental rights?
+Can a parent relinquish parental rights and responsibilities?

 A parent generally cannot give up their parental responsibility, as this is considered a fundamental legal obligation.
 However, there are some limited circumstances where parental rights and responsibility can be terminated or transferred.